ft-anywhere-fitness-07/front-end/README.md

 - `Max class size`

 5. Authenticated `user` can reserve a spot in a `class` with available seats open, and can reschedule or cancel their current `reservation` from the mobile app.

+# Features to implement in the future

+- Authenticated `client` can search for available classes.
+At a minimum, they must be able to search by the following criteria:

+- `class time`
+- `class date`
+- `class duration`
+- `class type`
+- `intensity level`
+- `class location`

+- Authenticated `instructor` can create virtual punch pass categories for each type of group fitness class they offer (yoga, insanity, RIPPED, pilates, etc.)

+- Implement payments using PayPal, Stripe or another 3rd party API.